acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_check.md

 ```
   -h, --help            help for check
+  -i, --image string    Override the image used for test deployments.
   -o, --output string   Output format (json, yaml, {{gotemplate}})
   -q, --quiet           No Results.
 Success or Failure only.
 ```